NYU Winthrop Movement Disorders Program

 Each and every movement disorders specialist in our Movement Disorders Program is committed to caring for and treating people affected with a wide range of movement disorder conditions, including Parkinson’s disease, essential tremor and other types of tremor, diskinesia and dystonia, Huntington’s disease, ataxia, gait disorders, spasticity and Tourette syndrome.
 Our experts are dedicated to providing relief, improving quality of life and renewing our patients’ independence.

 A Team of Movement Disorder Specialists.
 Personalized Care.

 Our patients receive customized treatment and management plans developed and monitored by a team of neurologists, neurosurgeons, neuropsychologists, neurophysiologists, neuroradiologists and genetics counselors.
 Understanding that living with a movement disorder affects the entire family, and involves more than the patient’s medical and surgical needs, our movement disorders team coordinates an integrated program of clinical nursing, nutrition, physical, occupational and speech therapies and social work.

 A group of complex neurological/neurodegenerative diseases, movement disorders include the involuntary slow or diminished movements manifested in conditions such as Parkinson’s disease and essential tremor, as well as the fast-paced and frenetic movements seen in dystonia and Tourette’s syndrome.

-Conditions we Treat at Winthrop’s Movement Disorders Program
+Conditions we Treat at NYU Winthrop’s Movement Disorders Program

 We provide neurological consultation and advanced treatment for: